usaid-cs/yesterday-i-learned/geography.md

 - [Maryland has no natural lakes](https://msa.maryland.gov/msa/mdmanual/01glance/html/lakes.html).
 - [St Pierre and Miquelon](https://en.wikipedia.org/wiki/Saint_Pierre_and_Miquelon), tiny pair of islands with a population of 6,008, have four primary schools, one middle school, and two high schools.
 - Scandinavia does not include Finland.
+- There is [a line in China](http://www.didichuxing.com/en/press-blog/suvzicxv.html) at which the population suddenly drops.
+Reproduce this in Google Maps by drawing a line from 怒江 to 北京.